LinkedIn Jobs workflow, cleaned up

 • Hide Mode: Automatically vanishes viewed jobs.

-• Highlight Mode: Keeps jobs visible but adds a visual border/badge (useful for manual filtering).
+• Highlight Mode: Keeps jobs visible but adds separate low-opacity full-card color filters for viewed and applied cards.

 • Draggable Handle: Reposition the badge anywhere on the screen.

-• Dynamic Settings Panel: Expandable menu to switch between Hide and Highlight modes.
+• Dynamic Settings Panel: Expandable menu to switch between Hide and Highlight modes, tune viewed, applied, and active card colors, adjust filter opacity, and open the GitHub repository.

 • Live Counter: Track N viewed or N hidden items in real-time.

-• Persistence: Remembers your preferences for ON/OFF, Scroll Guard, Detection Mode, and Badge Position.
+• Persistence: Remembers your preferences for ON/OFF, Scroll Guard, Detection Mode, Navigation Reload, Viewed/Applied/Active Colors, Filter Opacity, and Badge Position.

 • Robust Navigation: Full support for LinkedIn’s SPA routing; automatically restarts scanning when you switch pages or collections.